Extraction of Drugs

 Upon completion of this exercise, you should be able to:

 If a compound is added to a mixture of two immiscible liquids, it will become distributed between the two layers in a definite concentration ratio.
-If C1 and Care the equilibrium concentrations of the compound in solvents 1 and 2 respectively,
+If C1 and C2 are the equilibrium concentrations of the compound in solvents 1 and 2 respectively,

 then